shipiyouniao/UnityEasyInject/Readme.md

 However, since the project is still in its early stages, only class objects can be registered as Beans.

-The project is developed by a junior in the third year who has shifted from WEB to Unity, so there may be some shortcomings.
+The project is developed by a junior of a college who has shifted from WEB to Unity as a newcomer, so there may be some shortcomings.
 Suggestions are welcome.

 ---